 Consider a Stay in Leuven Instead of Brussels

-On our recent 12 day trip to the Netherlands and Belgian, which saw us spending more time in the Netherlands for work reasons, we flew back to Boston out of Brussels airport and had just a short time in Belgium on the return.
-We’d previously spent time in Brussels, Antwerp, Ghent and Brugge, which are all fantastic, and discovered that Leuven offered both beauty and convenience because of its close proximity to the airport.
+On our recent 12 day trip to the Netherlands and Belgian, which saw us spending more time in the Netherlands for work reasons, we flew back to Boston out of Brussels Airport and had just a short time in Belgium on the return.
+We had previously spent time in Brussels, Antwerp, Ghent and Brugge, which are all fantastic.
+We then discovered that Leuven offers both beauty and convenience because of its close proximity to Brussels Airport.

-We stayed at Huize Rafael which was pretty average, and we neither recommend it nor do we disapprove of this guest house.
+We stayed at Huize Rafael which was pretty average.
+We neither recommend it nor do we disapprove of that guest house.
 The Monday night we arrived in Leuven was actually very busy because university was just starting and there was a big festival taking place.
-In our case, we didn’t stay in Leuven because it was cheaper than Brussels, but because it suited our plans of experiencing a new town close to the airport.
+In our case, we didn’t stay in Leuven because it was cheaper than Brussels.
+It just suited our plans of experiencing a smaller Belgian town close to Brussels Airport.